-When I’m planning my travel itineraries, I’m always looking for the short list of the most important things to do or see.
+When I’m planning my travel itineraries, I’m always looking for a short list of the most important things to do or see.
 Rome is so full of history and culture, that it would be easy to write a list of the top 50 things to see!
-For those of you looking for the absolute must do activities in the Eternal City, here’s my list of the top 10 things to see in Rome.
+For those of you looking for the absolute must-do activities in the Eternal City, here’s my list of the top 10 things to see in Rome.

 As one of the Seven Wonders of the Modern World, the Colosseum tops every list of things to do in Rome.
 Completed in 80 AD, the Colosseum was home to many gladiatorial competitions.
 If you are visiting in the summer, I recommend going early to beat the crowds and the midday heat.
 Note that one ticket will grant access to the Colosseum, Roman Forum and Palatine Hill.
 I recommend buying the ticket at Palatine Hill where there is much less of a crowd.
 You can then make a beeline for the Colosseum and skip the line of people waiting to buy tickets.